 It is important to do your research.
 Look at online reviews and ask around to get an idea of what companies are reputable, what tours should include, and what they generally cost.

 We arrived in Uyuni from Potosí and spent the day researching and walking from one tour operator to another.
 There is quite a large price range between companies, but the cheapest option is not always the best.
 Ask questions about the vehicles, guides, itinerary, accommodation, etc. Some tours offer different itineraries that go to varying hotspots, so ask the company beforehand if you have a specific plan in mind.

 Most tour companies will offer both English and Spanish-speaking tours.
 Having an English-speaking guide will cost more.
 The company we went with charged $50 (USD) more per person for an English-speaking guide.
 We speak Spanish, so we went with the Spanish-speaking guide.
-If you don’t speak Spanish and want to save the money, it’s feasible to go on a Spanish-speaking tour.
-Note that if nobody speaks your language on the tour, you may not receive as much information along the way.
+If you don’t speak Spanish and want to save the money, it’s feasible to go on a Spanish-speaking tour since much of the tour is just sightseeing.
+But note that if nobody speaks your language in the group, you may not receive as much information along the way.